Skip to content

 How many feral sheep, pheasants, or axis deer can you bring home this year?
 To comply with hunting laws in Hawaii, make sure you know the bag limits for every animal you plan to hunt.

-As of the creation of this resource, bag limit information is limited.
 Check with official resources to confirm bag limits before heading out for a hunt.

 What Else Do I Need Before I Can Hunt?